Fishing Year 2023 Sectors

-Groundfish sectors were approved for a two-year period spanning fishing years 2021 and 2022.
-Sixteen sectors are operating during the 2022 fishing year.
-Copies of each sector’s operations plan and contract, approved amendments, the comprehensive fishing years 2015–2020 Environmental Assessment, and the 2021–2022 Supplemental Information Report can be downloaded from the list below:
+Groundfish sectors were approved for a two-year period spanning fishing years 2023 and 2024.
+Fifteen sectors are operating during the 2023 fishing year.
+Copies of each sector’s operations plan and contract, approved amendments, the comprehensive fishing years 2015–2020 Environmental Assessment, and the Supplemental Information Reports covering 2021-2022 and 2023-2024 can be downloaded from the list below:

 - Comprehensive 2015–2020 Sector Environmental Assessment

 - 2021-2022 Sector Supplemental Information Report

 For sector manager contact information, please visit the sector manager contact information page.